A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The \lmpcmd{delete\_atoms} command randomly deletes $2\,\%$ of the atoms from the \lmpcmd{rdel} group, here about 10 atoms (compare the top and the middle panels in Fig.~\ref{fig:CNT-unbreakable}).

 \paragraph{The molecular dynamics}

 Let us give an initial temperature to the atoms of the group \lmpcmd{cnt\_mid} by adding the following commands to \flecmd{unbreakable.lmp}:

 Re-setting the atom IDs is necessary before using the \lmpcmd{velocity} command when atoms were deleted, which is done here with the \lmpcmd{reset\_atoms} command.
-The \lmpcmd{velocity} command gives initial velocities to the atoms of the middle group \lmpcmd{cnt\_mid}, ensuring an initial temperature of $T = 300\,\text{K}$ for these atoms.
+The \lmpcmd{velocity} command assigns random initial velocities to the atoms of the middle group \lmpcmd{cnt\_mid} from a uniform distribution, ensuring an initial temperature of $T = 300\,\text{K}$ for these atoms.

 Let us specify the thermalization and the dynamics of the system.
 Add the following lines into \flecmd{unbreakable.lmp}: